 Good thing I’m not a farmer.
 If I harvest a brussels sprout that looks like this:

 I give it a peel and blast of water to make it look like this:

 But notice the aphid on my finger.
 You’re never going to get every single one.
 I do this same thing to clean up my heads of cabbage when necessary.

 Remember that cauliflower?
 Gave it a blast of water and it cleaned up pretty well:

 Still, don’t look too closely.
 You chop it up and roast it, maybe add a little crushed black pepper and any stragglers blend right in.

 (What?
-You’ll eat a cow but you won’t eat an aphid?)
+You’ll eat a chopped up cow but you won’t eat a little roasted aphid?)